Exploring Languages

 We can also define combinators that convert an uncurried function

 into a curried function and vice versa.
-The functions curry'
+The functions curry' and uncurry' defined below are similar

 to the Prelude functions.